yoonwonj/yoonwonj.github.io/_pages/about.md

 More about my research
 ------
 During my Master's, I investigated Koreans' social cognition and loneliness during COVID-19 using psychological analysis and natural language processing.
-Through this process, I realized how powerful language is as a window to the human mind.
+Through this process, I realized how powerful language is as a window to the human mind, and became more interested in the relationship between language and human mind.
+Moreover, by engaging on projects using the latest technology to help humans, I became passionate about the possibility of extending human mental capacities with the help of computer and interactive technologies

 Currently, I am exploring how language shapes emotion acquisition & perception, and how large language models reveal the relationship between language and human cognitive abilities.
-I am also interested in how computers could augment human emotional experiences.
+I am also interested in how computers could augment human emotional experiences-coming soon!

 Find out more about my [publications](publications) and [ongoing projects](portfolio)!